Seraclin/cs370/README.md

 Ability information is inherited from the `Ability` abstract class and is organized in the form of `ScriptableObjects` (attribute containers).
 For example, the `RangedAbility` inherits attributes/methods from `Ability` and defines other custom attributes (e.g. bullet speed).
 These `ScriptableObjects` can be dragged onto any `AbilityHolder` script to change that GameObject’s ability.

 Sprites are designed to be displayed in a 16x16 pixel format.

+### Random Dungeon Generation with Prefabs

+Random Dungeon generation for Singleplayer (Lobbies with only 1 player) works by utilizing Unity's Random Function.
+This is found in the scene RandomGenerationV3.
+Dungeon generation starts after loading in, using Unity's Random function to randomly pick a direction of up, down, left, or right in our grid-based tilemap to paint the tiles which in turn create the rooms in our dungeon.
+Scriptable objects are used to determine the size of the room based on iterations of the function.
+Similarly, rooms are connected with "corridors" that pick a direction and have X configurable length.
+At the end of a corridor's length, a new room or a new corridor is generated.

+Prefabs are generated in a similar fashion, taking data from the created "rooms" in order to find free tiles to place prefabs in certain coordinates.
+The end of the level, marked by a ladder sprite, moves you to the next scene which is the boss room scene.
+This is generated from the furthest point of the player spawn using Djikstra's algorithm to traverse through the dungeon and find the furthest node.

 ## Setup